View Document Text

 The fees received by IMA for investment advice to Wrap Programs vary depending on the

-investment strategy selected and other factors, but generally fall within a range of 0.10% to 0.60%
+investment strategy selected and other factors, but generally fall within a range of 0.10% to

-per annum of assets under management.
+0.60% per annum of assets under management.

 Where investment advisory services provided by IMA are included in the wrap fee (generally

-Traditional Wrap Programs Programs), the Program Sponsor normally pays IMA on a monthly or
+Traditional Wrap Programs Programs), the Program Sponsor normally pays IMA on a monthly

-Program Sponsor.
-The wrap fee received by IMA may only be negotiated between IMA and the
+the Program Sponsor.
+The wrap fee received by IMA may only be negotiated between IMA and

-exceed the aggregate costs of the services provided if they were to be obtained separately
+could exceed the aggregate costs of the services provided if they were to be obtained separately

-(although, in some cases, it is possible to obtain such services only through the program) and, with
+(although, in some cases, it is possible to obtain such services only through the program) and,

-respect to brokerage, any transaction-based commissions paid by the account.
+with respect to brokerage, any transaction-based commissions paid by the account.

-With respect to client accounts subject to ERISA in a Traditional Wrap Program account, the client
+With respect to client accounts subject to ERISA in a Traditional Wrap Program account, the

-whether the Program Sponsor charges its own termination fee.
+determine whether the Program Sponsor charges its own termination fee.

 Fee Discretion

-IMA, in its sole discretion, may negotiate to charge different management fees based upon certain
+IMA, in its sole discretion, may negotiate to charge different management fees based upon

-reserves the right to negotiate or waive its investment advisory fee.
+activities.
+IMA reserves the right to negotiate or waive its investment advisory fee.

 Additional Fees and Expenses